nodemcu/nodemcu-firmware/docs/en/modules/cjson.md

 ## cjson.encode()

 Encode a Lua table to a JSON string.
+For details see the [documentation of the original Lua library](http://kyne.com.au/~mark/software/lua-cjson-manual.html#encode).

 ####Syntax
 `cjson.encode(table)`